 When buying a sun cream for hiking, you will want to get a cream which feels comfortable on your face without feeling greasy or leaving white stripes.
 The sun cream needs to provide protection against both UVA and UVB rays – which in the EU is a no-brainer, since legislation demands that sun cream must contain both, while some US products might only contain protection against UVB rays (unless they have UVA-filters such as titanium dioxide, zinc oxide, avobenzone or Mexoryl SX listed on the active ingredients list).

 Below you will find reviews of the five best sun creams which are comfortable on the skin and contain adequate protection for both UVA and UVB rays.
-Three of them are water-resistant, while two are not – but nonetheless still suitable for less demanding hikes or people who tend not to sweat in the facial region.
+Four of them are water-resistant, while one is not – but nonetheless still suitable for less demanding hikes or people who tend not to sweat in the facial region.
+Most people will, however, sweat during fast-paced hikes or trips in the height of summer, so select your sunscreen accordingly.

 2. The Best Sun Creams for Hiking Review

-- La Roche Posay Anthelios SPF50 Mineral Fluid
+- La Roche Posay Anthelios 60 Melt-In Sunscreen Milk

 - EltaMd UV Clear SPF46

-1. La Roche Posay Anthelios SPF50 Mineral Fluid
+1. La Roche Posay Anthelios 60 Melt-In Sunscreen Milk

 5. EltaMd UV Clear SPF46